DuckyBlender/duck_transcriber/README.md

 4. If no transcription is found, the bot transcribes the audio using the Groq Whisper API.
 5. The transcription is sent back to the user as a text message and stored in DynamoDB for future reference.

+## **Supported Commands**

+- `/start`: Initializes the bot and provides a welcome message.
+- `/help`: Provides information on how to use the bot and its features.
+- more coming soon!

 ## **Technical Details**

 - The bot is built using the `teloxide` crate for interacting with the Telegram API.